Skip to main content

 Watch the video and get the main learnings

-- Safer Internet Forum (SIF): Five of our teenage members took part in the organisation and animation of the 2025 SIF event in Brussels in December: 'Why age matters: Protecting and empowering youth in the digital age.'
+• Safer Internet Forum (SIF): Five of our teen members took part in the organisation and animation of the 2025 SIF event in Brussels in December: 'Why age matters: Protecting and empowering youth in the digital age.'
 As part of a big Youth Panel, they held preparation meetings and animated sessions together with adults.

 Watch the 2025 SIF videos